 This waterfall is not on the Ohiopyle State Park maps.

 While there is a bit of a worn path down to the waterfall, there is no maintained trail.
 If you opt to descend to the waterfall, use caution as the path is quite steep in places.
 Also remember, if you go down a steep hill, you have to come back up it at some point, so make sure that the ascent is within your ability.

 After hiking back up Jonathan Run Trail, head down the trail for a few more minutes.
-Lower Jonathan Run Falls, the one actually on the map, is a bit trickier to find than Upper Jonathan Run Falls.
+Lower Jonathan Run Falls used to actually be on the map but no longer is.
+It is a bit trickier to find than Upper Jonathan Run Falls.

 However, should you be only feeling adventurous enough for one of the waterfalls, I found Upper Jonathan Run Falls to be more beautiful and easier to reach.

 Whether you visit one, two, or even three of the waterfalls on or near the Jonathan Run Trail, it makes for an excellent and scenic hike into the more secluded areas of Ohiopyle State Park.